TillMacher/apscale_gui/README.md

 ### Further dependencies - vsearch

-Apscale calls vsearch for multiple modules.
+APSCALE calls vsearch for multiple modules.
 It should be installed and be in PATH to be executed from anywhere on the system.

 Check the vsearch Github page for further info: